ndmitchell/uniplate/README.md

 depth = para (\_ cs -> 1 + maximum (0:cs))
 ```

-This function performs a paramorphism (a bit like a fold) over the data structure.
+The function performs a paramorphism (a bit like a fold) over the data structure.
 The function simply says that for each iteration, add one to the previous depth.

 _Exercise:_ Write a function that counts the maximum depth of addition only.